 On the other side of the Swartberg mountain range, the scenery becomes more gentle and green.
 It’s a wonderful, eye-pleasing drive back to Oudtshoorn.
 If you have the time, you can also visit the Cango Caves – the subterranean limestone formations there are fascinating.

 If you’re visiting the Western Cape, I highly recommend touring around the Klein Karoo.
-You can easily spend a few days in Oudtshoorn and drive this loop in a day.
+You can easily spend a few days in Oudtshoorn or Prince Albert and drive this loop in a day.

 Read other Velvet Escape posts on South Africa: